-Located 20 miles outside Los Angeles, WhiteWave Foods’ Horizon Organic facility in City of Industry, CA, is making organic milk accessible to a larger consumer base than ever before.
+Located 20 miles outside Los Angeles, WhiteWave Foods’ Horizon Organic facility in City of Industry, Calif., is making organic milk accessible to a larger consumer base than ever before.
 In fact, Horizon Organic is the fastest growing unique brand in the country.
 The 315,000 square-foot facility was built in 1984 and originally operated as Presto Foods.

-In addition to Horizon Organic, the City of Industry facility also produces Silk non-dairy milks, International Delight coffee creamer, and iced coffee.
+In addition to Horizon Organic, the City of Industry facility also produces Silk non-dairy milks, International Delight coffee creamer and iced coffee.

 In this facility, the team of 285 employees, including 240 Teamsters, produces about 50 million gallons of product per year.
 Since its start, the facility has tripled in size while utilizing limited warehouse space.
 Despite the challenge, the facility has the capacity for still more growth, and a new line is planned for next year.

 All strategic corporate decisions for the City of Industry plant and its sister facilities are made at the company’s corporate headquarters, but local concerns like asset performance and production speed are made inside the individual plants.
-The City of Industry facility employs a continuous improvement culture to reduce downtime and bottlenecks and has improved OEE performance by up to 34 percent on some production lines.
+The City of Industry facility employs a Continuous Improvement Culture to reduce downtime and bottlenecks and has improved OEE performance by up to 34 percent on some production lines.

-Organic: What’s in a Name?
+Organic: What’s in a name?

 Key to the Horizon Organic business is the careful sourcing of organic ingredients and the verification of organic suppliers.

-The City of Industry facility sources organic milk from various organic farms in the region, and David Voorhees, the facility’s plant manager, says that the company will “partner with smaller farms to help them become profitable.”
+The City of Industry facility sources organic milk from various organic farms in the region, and David Voorhees, the facility’s plant manager, says that the company will “partner will smaller farms to help them become profitable.”
 The company sources organic milk from over 600 family farms and two WhiteWave-owned farms.
-All suppliers are certified organic by the USDA to ensure that, among other standards, the farms do not commingle organic and non-organic products.
+All suppliers are certified organic by the USDA to ensure that, among other standards, the farms do not comingle organic and non-organic products.

 Maintaining organic integrity is not just the responsibility of Horizon's suppliers.
 Horizon Organic completes an annual review process to ensure the effectiveness of its organic processing policies.
 The company audits its own processes as well as those of its suppliers, ensuring that organic milk is stored and isolated from non-organic ingredients and that all organic product is tracked through the supply chain.